 Hyperthyroidism affects about 1% of people in the United States.
 It can occur at any age but is more common in women between the ages of 20 and 50 years.

 Causes of Hyperthyroidism

 Single toxic nodule

 Graves disease, the most common cause of hyperthyroidism, is an autoimmune disorder Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more .
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more .
 In an autoimmune disorder, the person's immune system produces antibodies that attack the body's own tissues.
 Usually, the antibodies damage cells and worsen their ability to function.
 However, in Graves disease, the antibodies stimulate the thyroid to produce and secrete excess thyroid hormones into the blood.
 This cause of hyperthyroidism is often hereditary and almost always leads to enlargement of the thyroid.

 Toxic multinodular goiter (Plummer disease), in which there are many nodules (small lumps), one or more of which may start to produce and secrete excess thyroid hormone.
 This disorder is more common with aging but is uncommon in adolescents and young adults.

 A toxic (overactive) thyroid nodule (a benign tumor, or adenoma) is an area of abnormal local tissue growth within the thyroid gland.
 This abnormal tissue produces thyroid hormones even without stimulation by thyroid-stimulating hormone (TSH, a hormone produced by the pituitary gland to stimulate the thyroid gland to produce thyroid hormones).
 Thus, a nodule escapes the mechanisms that normally control the thyroid gland and produces thyroid hormones in large quantities.